Cybaries/Knowledge-Assistant/README.md

 4. Update documentation when necessary.
 5. Submit a pull request describing the change.

-A detailed `CONTRIBUTING.md` will be added before the project becomes fully open for external contributions.
+A detailed `CONTRIBUTING.md` will be added as the project becomes ready for external contributions.

 ---